nicohaemhouts/nicohaemhouts.github.io/_posts/2015-08-03-accessing-nested-javascript-objects-with-string-key.md

 So, we should be able to support array indices using both square brackets (*[1]*) and no brackets at all.
 We should return some *falsy* value if we come across a non-existing property.
-I prefer to return *undefined* as that is what you would get if you tried to access an non-existing property the conventional way.
+I prefer to return *undefined* as that is what you would get if you tried to access a non-existing property the conventional way.

 Lastly the dot-syntax is default, but we should also support other path separators.
 Obviously, if any of the keys contain the path separator it will fail and the function should return *undefined*